Character-Centered Dialogue Generation from Scene-Level Prompts

-\paragraph{Character Persona Modeling.} Our system does not rely on static personality templates or trainable embeddings.
+Our system does not rely on static personality templates or trainable embeddings.
 Instead, character traits are dynamically inferred from the interplay of: \begin{itemize} \item the scene and action prompts, \item keyframe image captions (BLIP), \item and recursively accumulated dialogue history (via RNB). \end{itemize}

 This flexible mechanism allows for emergent behaviors and contextually appropriate responses, even for unseen or sparsely referenced characters like Tom and Jerry—who, as you may recall, rarely speak at all.
 In fact, their only widely known speaking moment comes from the delightfully controversial 1992 film Tom and Jerry: The Movie, which we bravely use as our sole reference.
 Rather than a limitation, we consider this an extreme zero-shot challenge: can the system generate character-faithful dialogue for two icons of silence?
 While the movie may have divided fans, our pipeline passed the test—producing speech that’s chaotic, emotionally erratic, and somehow still on-brand.
 Just like Tom and Jerry themselves.